jaroslawr/notes/unix/cli/curl.md

 ## Notes

-1. Use of stdout and stderr by curl is a complicated story:
+Use of stdout and stderr by curl is a complicated story:
 - response body is written to stdout by default
 - `-o/--output <file>` controls where the response body is written, but it does not affect the additional output that is enabled by `-v/--verbose` or by `-w/--write-out`
 - output enabled by `-v/--verbose` is written to stderr
 - output enabled by `-w/--write-out` is written to stdout after the response body, unless '%{stderr}` is used in the format string
 - if `-i/--include` is specified, response headers are considered part of the output and are written out (before the response body) to the location specified in `-o/--output`, or to stdout by default
 - when stdout is not a tty curl starts printing a progress bar on stderr, even when stderr also is not a tty
 - progress bar can be disabled with `-s/--silent`, but this also disables error reporting, which can be reenabled with `-S/--show-error`

-2. `--data <data>` does postprocessing on the data, removing carriage returns and newlines, so it is necessary to use `--data-binary <data>` to send data exactly as given.

 ## Options